LordofBone/Bot_Engine/README.md

 After that it will then train the bot from the training data supplied, and also train a markovify model for the bot and put it under Chatbot_8/models/markovify/bot_1.

-After that you will need to run the sentiment training:

-`python utils/sentiment_training_suite.py`

-Which will then download a set of various NLTK + Tensorflow datasets and models and the train on them.
+It will also run the sentiment training, which will then download a set of various NLTK + Tensorflow datasets and models and the train on them.

 The bot should now be installed, setup and ready to go.